 WOODS HOLE FOLKS: ~ABOUT THEM~---document-links---pictures---related pages---site navigation

 It seems like a good idea to have a pigeonhole for the people we saw in Woods Hole.
 I see their names on the pictures and I don't want to ignore them.
 I'll write about them when I gather enough information that I can't ignore it.
-Miss Clapp.
-Ruth Johlin.
+Ruth Johlin and her children and grandchildren.
 Glady's cousins the Goltermans.
 I'll add to the list as I see them.
 Mrs. Van Doorn?
-Billy mentions her in 1927.
-The name is not familiar to me.
-Madeleine Monro.
-(I heard about her as a child, though all I heard was something along the lines of "There was Marilyn Monroe and there was Madeleine Monro.")
-Miss Turner in 1923.
+Billy mentions her in 1927, and now I'm seeing more of the van Doorns.
+Also Loebs.
+They lived across the street from Fernbank, and my memory is that they were very scholarly, but I don't remember anything more than that.

 DR. AND MRS. MEYER